m10x/Gw2ChatCodeBuddy/README.md

 ## Release notes:
 V5.0 released (01.06.2019)
 - custom hotkeys!
 Choose now between 57 possible hotkeys!
+- option to remove a hotkey assignmend (e.g. if the hotkey can't be used)
 - chat "blinking" fix option (only few users had this problem)
-- reduced size by 30% (by adjusting import statements)
+- reduced size by more than 30% (by adjusting import statements)
-- option to remove a hotkey assignmend
 - temporarly save clipboard before activating hotkeys and restoring it afterwards
 - more return options
 - many bug fixes, code improvements and text changes